Mazda Premacy: Ford Ixion

-Second generation (CR; 2004)
+Second generation (CR; 2005)

 Initial release

-The second generation went on sale in 7 February 2005 in Japan and mid-2005 in export markets and was bigger than the first generation in all aspects.
+The second generation went on sale on 7 February 2005 in Japan and mid-2005 in export markets and was bigger than the first generation in all aspects.
 It was now sold as the Mazda5 in all markets except Japan.
 While classified by Mazda as a mid-sized wagon, it competes with other vehicles classed as Compact MPVs in Europe, and is viewed as a mini-minivan in the United States.
 It is based on Ford's global C1 platform, meaning it shares many parts with the Mazda3.
 The Mazda5 replaced the Mazda MPV as Mazda's minivan offering in most export markets.

-The Mazda5's was rebranded in Asia as the Ford I-Max.
+The Mazda5 was rebranded in Asia as the Ford I-Max.
 This version of the vehicle was also introduced for sale in the United States, making it the first compact minivan in that market since the 1994 Mitsubishi Expo (in the United States) and 1995 Nissan Axxess (in Canada).
 The Mazda5 is marginally larger than the 1984–1989 Toyota Van.
-Competition joined the North American minivan market in 2006 with Mercedes-Benz's B200 (in Canada and Mexico) and in 2007 Kia Motors followed suit with the 2007 Kia Rondo (in the United States and Canada).
+Competition joined the North American minivan market in 2006 with Mercedes-Benz's B200 (in Canada and Mexico) and in 2007 with the Kia Rondo (in the United States and Canada).

 In North America, due to safety regulations, the Mazda5 fits six passengers using three rows of seats, with two seats per row.
 Elsewhere, it is sold as a seven-seater using Mazda's "Karakuri Seating System", which means the car has three rows of two seats, with the seventh seat a fold away jump seat in the centre of the middle row.
 The Mazda5 has three-point seat belts on all seven seats.

 The middle row of seats recline and slide front-to-rear, and fold flat.
 The rear row also folds flat.

+The car was unveiled at 2004 Paris Motor Show.